fede2cr/CircuitPython_WifiCar/README.en.md

 ```

 ### Wifi
-This part can also be pre-configured before giving out the boards to the students, depending ono the nature of the class you are preparing.
+This part can also be pre-configured before giving out the boards to the students, depending on the nature of the class you are preparing.

 With the CircuitPython firmware with the default settings from Adafruit, the ESP8266 will start running as an wireless access point, and we would like to connect it to our local wireless network during our class or workshop.
 It is also important to configure this before moving to the WebREPL section.

-It is imporant that the Wifi config does not have to be stored in the `boot.py` file, since it is stored internaly by CircuitPython.
+It is important that the Wifi config does not have to be stored in the `boot.py` file, since it is stored internally by CircuitPython.
 For this we run this commands inside the REPL.

 ```python
 import network